 Another objective that we focus on during snack time learning how to eat together at preschool without needing to be entertained.
 There is no television on, music, or a magician pulling rabbits out of hats.
 We work not only on our manners, but our conversation.
 Most days, we choose a special question to ask each student, such as, “What is your favorite color?”, or “What is your favorite book?”.
 During the second half of the school year, we encourage the special helper to be the one to ask the questions to their peers.

-We also use whole group snack time, or lunch time on Fridays to help students learn how to manage their food, trash, and lunch box.
+We also use whole group snack time, or lunch time with the Top Dogs, to help students learn how to manage their food, trash, and lunch box.
 When they move on to elementary school, the students only have a certain amount of time to eat.
 We do our best to help them learn to eat in the amount of time given.
 We also work to teach the preschoolers to learn to be responsible for opening the items in their lunch.
 After snack or lunch is over, we work on teaching the children what is trash, what can be recycled, and what to take home.
 Pretty much during the beginning teaching and training phase, someone throws away their lunchbox, (don’t worry, we dig it out of the trashcan) and we end up with leaky lunch boxes from open drink containers.
 As teachers, we do our best to inspect lunch boxes, to help prevent these issues, but sometimes things sneak by us.
 Please be understanding if an ice pack, spoon, or plastic container comes up missing during the first weeks of school.
 With all this training, when I see our previous students in the elementary school cafeterias, it is evident that they are some of the more confident and well-prepared students in the lunchrooms.

 Our preschool snack time also offers a time to learn about nutrition and nutritious foods.
 Many times I have witnessed students trying a new food at preschool, loving it, and then eating it at home.
 Many days, we will use this time to work on identifying food groups.
 We talk about Red, Yellow, and Green light foods.
 We also do our best to be neutral about food and to teach children to stop eating when their bellies are full.
 I have seen parents who restrict their child’s food choices so much, that when they do have a chance to eat something sweet, they can not stop, and try hide food in their pockets.
 We also try to teach our students the importance of moderation.
 For example, it’s a good idea to try to limit red light foods, but it is also a good idea not to overeat just because it is a green light food.
 I feel very strongly about teaching preschoolers appropriate eating habits, especially, since I grew up with a grandma who insisted on a cookie for each hand and even encouraged us to “burp” so we would have more room to eat.
 How disgusting is that?
 PBS just aired a wonderful documentary about the aforementioned ideals called “The Parents’ Survival Guide: Childhood Obesity”.
 In it, they offered very rational, and very reasonable guidelines and suggestions about food consumption and children.
 As a preschool, we fall pretty much in line with the suggestions offered by the doctors interviewed in this investigation.